manojbhosale/DataScienceCourseProject/CodeBook.md

 	1) Data
 	2) Variable Information
-	3) Transformations perforedm on the data.
+	3) Transformations performed on the data.

 1) Data